Research in Chemical Kinetics

 Description

-This is the second volume in a new series, which aims to publish authoritative review articles on a wide range of exciting and contemporary topics in gas and condensed phase kinetics.
+This series of volumes aims to publish authoritative review articles on a wide range of exciting and contemporary topics in gas and condensed phase kinetics.
 Research in Chemical Kinetics complements the acclaimed series Comprehensive Chemical Kinetics, and is edited by the same team of professionals.

 The reviews contained in this volume are concise, topical accounts of specific research written by acknowledged experts.
 The authors summarize their latest work and place it in a general context.
 Particular strengths of the volume are the quality of the contributions and their topicality, and the rapid publication realized.